 General waste in Oxfordshire is sent to the Ardley Energy Recovery Facility (ERF), where non-recyclable materials are burned to generate electricity.
 Mixing food in with general waste is problematic as food waste contains a lot of water, so when it is burned, it slows down the process significantly and wastes a lot of energy.

 In many other counties, general waste is sent to landfill.
-If food waste goes to landfill, it is often compacted under other waste, meaning that it breaks down in anaerobic way (i.e. without oxygen).
+If food waste goes to landfill, it is often compacted under other waste, meaning that it breaks down in an anaerobic way (i.e. without oxygen).
 As a result it produces a large amount of methane, a particularly potent greenhouse gas that contributes to the climate crisis.

 How is food recycled in Oxfordshire?